Here are some quotes from an article titled “Happy enough’ couples fall prey to infidelity, too” By Sharon Jayson USA TODAY June 30, 2008

 Of course when we go looking for the problem in the marriage that caused the affair, we will always find something, because there are no perfect people and no perfect marriages, and even the best marriages can still be improved, so we can always find marital flaw/s to blame for an affair.
 But in taking this approach we may miss the main reasons for an affair in that particular marriage, which could have to do with personal vulnerabilities, environmental vulnerabilities or not minimizing opportunities.
 If we make this mistake an affair is likely to reoccur in that marriage, because the root cause for the affair has not been identified and dealt with.

 My goal is to end the myths of monogamy by telling the truth.
 People can have monogamous marriages.
 Key #1 is by understanding you’re not immune.
 Key #2 is by being informed.
+Those are the keys to why affairs happen and how to prevent them.

 By Anne Bercht